-If this process identifies a concern and additional need and we all consider that it was appropriate, we would add your child on to our Special Needs Register.
+If this process identifies a concern which is caused by a special educational need and all parties concerned consider that it is appropriate, we would add your child on to our Special Needs Register.

 All children will benefit from and have access to Quality First Teaching, where work will be differentiated appropriately to meet the individual needs of the children.
 Reasonable adjustments will be made and additional resources that are required will be made available.